 In solving the paradox of Boltzmann brains, we might have to face the reality that each of us are not as unique as we appear.
 The many-worlds model could also be called the many-minds model.
 Throughout a many-worlds universe there would be minds very like ours, each with slightly different experiences, and each having as much right to be called “us” as we do.

 Brian Koberlein is an astrophysicist and physics professor at Rochester Institute of Technology.
 He writes about astronomy and astrophysics on his blog One Universe at a Time.
 Find him on Twitter @BrianKoberlein.

-WATCH: Why we’re in this universe rather than another one.
+WATCH: The M.I.T. theoretical physicist Max Tegmark on why we’re in this universe rather than another one.